Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 • Avoid bismuth alloys.

 Bismuth alloys usually expand on cooling, just the opposite of most metals.
-If the core expands in the cylinder as it cools, it will try to lock itself into the cylinder.
-The only safe way to remove it will be to turn the mould over, remove the piston, and carefully melt the metal out of the cylinder by application of a propane torch to the cylinder.
+If the core expands in the cylinder as it cools, it will try to lock itself into the bore.
+The only safe way to remove it will be to turn the mould over, remove the piston, and carefully melt the metal out of the cylinder by application of a propane torch to the mold block.
 Linotype is an alloy containing bismuth, and tends to expand on cooling.
 It is also too hard for most swaging operations.

 • Make sure the pistons are down before closing the sprue plate.

 If the pistons do not fall back down, check for tin/lead soldering in the cylinders, scratching from abrasive contaminants in the lead, or other reasons why the piston might be hard to move.
-If the pistons project from the top of the mould and you close the sprue plate, it will damage the piston, which may be bent or enlarged so it cannot drop back through the cylinder.
-If this happens, removal of the piston may require machine work to avoid damaging the cylinder.
+If the pistons project from the top of the mould and you close the sprue plate, it will damage the piston, which may be bent or enlarged so it cannot drop back through the bore.
+If this happens, removal of the piston may require machine work to avoid damaging the bore.

 Corbin Manufacturing & Supply, Inc.